Free local community magazine - 1200 copies distributed each month in Idle, Thackley, Greengates & London...honest!

 Idle

-Idle - Age Concern, Alexandra, Idle Bakery, Brewery Tap, Idle Coffee Lounge, Co-op, Idle Draper, EGS Motors, Funky & Fresh, The George, Go Local, Green Cafe, Idle Fish Shop, Idle Greetings, Holy Trinity Church, John's Hair, Idle Library, Miss Butterfingers, New Inn, Pastiche Hair, Post Office, Idle Sandwich, Style Counsel, Symposium, Taylored Dental, Towngate Fisheries, United Reformed Church, White Bear, White Swan & Idle Working Mens Club.
+Idle - Age Concern, Alexandra, Idle Bakery, Brewery Tap, Idle Coffee Lounge, Co-op, Idle Draper, EGS Motors, Funky & Fresh, The George, Go Local, Idle Fish Shop, Idle Greetings, Holy Trinity Church, John's Hair, Idle Library, Miss Butterfingers, New Inn, Pastiche Hair, Post Office, Idle Sandwich, Style Counsel, Symposium, Sweet Stuff, Taylored Dental, Towngate Fisheries, United Reformed Church, White Bear, White Swan & Idle Working Mens Club.

 Thackley